odoomrp/odoomrp-wip/mrp_operations_traceability/README.rst

 This module allows you to manage the complete traceability of products consumed in production operations.

-To view this complete traceability of a lot, this module shows the "Full traceability" button in the form of lots.
+You can access the full traceability of a lot from the button "Full traceability" in the lot form.

 The lot, and the final product production, are displayed in the movements of stock, also you can search and filter by these new fields.